It begins with a thought….

 It begins with a thought, “Change your thoughts and you change your world,” says Norman Vincent Peale.
 Sounds too simple to be true, right?
 There is an emerging field of positive psychology that is focused on substantiating this claim.
 One study conducted at UC Davis showed that those who did a simple act of writing down 5 things they were grateful for 10 consecutive weeks experienced many benefits of “focusing on the positive” including fewer health complaints and increased feelings of happiness.

 Schools have known this to be true for some time.
 There are many ways we strive help students do this in an educational setting, which will hopefully carry over into other areas of their lives.
 We utilize a “strengths-based” perspective, where we view students through the lens of “what is working” rather than what is not going well, so we can help them reframe a situation or circumstance.
 One such tool used is Howard Gardner’s Multiple Intelligences, where students step outside of the traditional concept of “intelligence” to see that we are all born with a wide range gifts/talents and have much value to offer the world.
 Developing this sense of value and providing opportunities for meaningful participation is one of the “protective factors” identified by the Search Institute that helps teens build resiliency to face life’s obstacles/challenges and overcome them in a healthy way.

 We are so fortunate here at San Marino High school.
 From the supportive/involved parents and community members to the quality and variety of offerings, students have many options available where they can explore their talents/interests, create positive bonds and provide service to others.

-I am so privileged to part of this process as the SMHS Support Services/Wellness Counselor to help implement comprehensive school-wide programs to address the needs of the whole student in this ever-changing world to help them build resiliency to carry with them in life far beyond their high school years.
+I am so privileged to part of this process to help implement comprehensive school-wide programs to address the needs of the whole student in this ever-changing world to help them build resiliency to carry with them in life far beyond their high school years.